verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

    ![enablecloneiso19.png](/public/enablecloneiso19.png)

-> **NOTE: Once the import is complete, before powering up VM for the first time in VergeIO , it is _highly recommended_ to take a snapshot.
+> **NOTE: Once the import is complete, before powering up VM for the first time in VeregOS , it is _highly recommended_ to take a snapshot.
 If needed, this will allow returning to the original version after any initial guest OS/driver changes are performed.**
 {.is-info}

 A Snapshot of an individual VM can be created using the **Take Snapshot** option on the left menu of the VM Dashboard.